 After a panic attack, the person can still be experiencing a severe rapid heartbeat, confusion, and issues concentrating for hours.
 Some experience depression as a result of their panic attack, and others focus on their physical symptoms so much that they feel like another attack is coming for days.

 How to Stop Panic Attacks From Occurring or Shorten Them

 If you suffer from panic attacks, stopping them should be your priority.
 There are several methods you can use to stop panic, and some of them may even shorten the duration of your panic attack or reduce its severity.
 Some examples include:

-- Controlled Breathing - Most of the worst symptoms of anxiety attacks comes from hyperventilation.
-Hyperventilation is when you breathe in too much oxygen and breathe out too much carbon dioxide, and unfortunately this has a paradoxical effect which causes you to feel as though you're not getting enough oxygen, causing you to breathe in even more as a result.
+- Controlled Breathing The most severe symptoms of anxiety attacks comes from hyperventilation.
+Hyperventilation is when you breathe in too much oxygen and breathe out too much carbon dioxide, and unfortunately this has a paradoxical effect which causes you to feel as though you are not getting enough oxygen, causing you to breathe in even more as a result.
 This is one of the reasons that symptoms tend to get worse during the panic attack.
 So control your breathing by taking at least 15 seconds with each breath, breathing in slowly and breathing out even more slowly.

-- Walking - Walking is another tool that can actually reduce the severity of your panic attacks.
-Walking improves blood flow in a way that can help you regain your carbon dioxide levels, and walking appears to have a distracting effect on the brain that may be advantageous for helping you recover from the attacks.
+- Walking Walking is another tool that can actually reduce the severity of your panic attacks.
+It improves blood flow in a way that can help you regain your carbon dioxide levels, whilst appearing to have a distracting effect on the brain; both of which are advantageous for helping you recover from the attacks.

 These are some quick tools that you can use to make sure your panic attacks are less severe.
-But the key is to also ensure that you're targeting your anxiety and looking for ways to cure it forever.
+But the key is to also ensure that you are targeting your anxiety and looking for ways to cure it forever.